UK SSP Calculator

 Daily SSP Rate: Weekly SSP Rate ÷ Qualifying Days Per Week

-Payable Days: max(0, Total Sick Days − Waiting Days)
+Payable Days: Total Sick Days (paid from day one)

 Total SSP: Payable Days × Daily SSP Rate